diegotoral/SaltShaker/README.md

 *Shaker* is developed with `Python` and aims to be simple and fast to start using. *Shaker* uses [Salt](https://github.com/saltstack/salt) to provision your workstation.
 It reads *salt formules* from an *Git* repository (or from local directories).

+Currently, this project is in active development mode, so if you would like to have a new feature, feel free to open an issue.
+You are welcome to contribute to the project.

 ## Installation ##

 To install *Shaker* use `pip`.